***Winners have been chosen! Thanks so much to everyone who participated in the hunt. Feel free to enjoy the bonus content below whenever you wish.***

 To enter, you need to know that my favorite number is

 Add up all the favorite numbers of the authors on the blue team and you’ll have all the secret code to enter for the grand prize!

-Andddddd before you go, leave a comment below for a chance to win an ARC of my 2018 book EVERYWHERE YOU WANT TO BE – US only please.
-Winner will be chosen October 9.
+Andddddd before you go, leave a comment below for a chance to win an ARC of my 2019 book NO PLACE LIKE HERE – US only please.
+Winner will be chosen October 10.

 Thanks for joining me – happy hunting!

 To keep going on your quest for the hunt, you need to check out the next author!